nikhilakki/semverbump/README.md

-# VerBump
+# SemVerBump

-### VerBump or Version Bump is a CLI tool that auto-bumps version for your application.
+### SemVerBump or Semantic Version Bump is a CLI tool that auto-bumps version for your application.

 __Currently supports__